engin100/980/labs/lab-8.md

 ### Setup

-1. Measure each parachute's area and record the values in the spreadsheet given below.
+1. Measure the parachute's area and record the value in the spreadsheet given below.

 2. Measure the mass of the payload you are carrying for each iteration.
 (1, 2, 4-5 figurines).

-3. Measure the mass of each parachute with the payload bucket attached.
+3. Measure the mass of the parachute with the payload bucket attached.

 ### Parachute Trials